amritlamsal123/developer_associate/README.md

   * Token included in the confirmation message sent to end-points on a subscription request are valid for 3 days.
 #### Can a message be deleted after being published?
   * No, once a message has been successfully published to a topic, it cannot be recalled.
+#### Does Amazon SNS provide at-least-once message delivery to Amazon SQS queue?
+  * Yes, Amazon SNS gurantees that each message is delivered to Amazon SQS at least once.

 # Dynamo DB
 #### Primary key